Harishdvgithubit/Accenture-Data-Analytics-and-Visualization-Virtual-Internship/README.md

 Task for Accenture :
 •	Client's Problem that Accenture is tasked to address : The client has reached a massive scale within recent years and does not have the resources internally to handle it.
 •	Three requirements that Accenture is tasked to fulfill : Audit of big data practice, recommendations for IPO, analysis of popular content
-Accenture Project Team :

-Task for Data Analyst :
-Analysis of sample data sets with visualizations to understand the popularity of different content categories.
-In short, the client wanted to see “An analysis of their content categories showing the top 5 categories with the largest popularity”.

 Task - 2
 •	Often you won’t need all these datasets to find what you’re looking for.